qdservices/shipping_doc/source/includes/_shipments.delete.md

 Content-Type:application/json;charset=UTF-8
 ```

-Shipments can only be deleted if there is no label bought.
+A shipment can be deleted through this endpoint.
+If the carrier allows it the shipment is also canceled in the carrier system.
+If the shipment is already canceled in the carrier system, the shipment is deleted in the OmniShip system

 ### HTTP Request